Wealthfront's 5-Step Product Development Process

 Step 1: Make an observation

-For PMs, an observation simply means identifying a customers’ pain point.
+For PMs, an observation simply means identifying a customer’s pain point.
 Every product (and product feature) is designed to solve a specific problem the customer is experiencing.
-And the true measure of a product's success is not its visibility but its impact—how well it solves customers’ problems.
+And the true measure of a product's success is not its visibility but its impact—how well it solves customer problems.

 Wealthfront uses a customer development framework to engage with and listen to their customers to determine their needs.
-They validate ideas generated with this framework as well.
+Then, they validate the ideas generated through this framework.

 So, how does it work?